Matthew White (rugby league): Background

 Born in Armidale, New South Wales, White played his junior rugby league for the Inverell Hawks, before being signed by the Newcastle Knights.

 Playing career

 2005

 In round 1 of the 2005 NRL season, White made his NRL debut for the Newcastle Knights against the Melbourne Storm.

 2009

 In 2009, after playing 28 games for the Knights, White joined the Gold Coast Titans on a one-year contract.
 He made his Gold Coast debut in round 1 against his former club Newcastle.

 2011

-White made 23 appearances for the Gold Coast in the 2011 NRL season as the club finished last on the table and claimed the wooden spoon.
+White made 23 appearances for the Gold Coast Titans in the 2011 NRL season as the club finished last on the table and claimed the wooden spoon.

 2012

 On 11 July, White re-signed with the Gold Coast on a three-year contract.

 2013

 In 2013, White suffered an Anterior cruciate ligament injury which ruled him out for the entire 2013 NRL season.

 2014

 On 4 June, White extended his contract with the Gold Coast from the end of 2015 to the end of 2016.